effiemincer/database_mini_proj/README.md

 ### *Why These Entities Were Chosen*

 1. *Readers*:
    - Represents the primary users of the library system.
 All interactions, including loans, notifications, and relationships, are centered around readers.
-The entity ensures each reader is uniquely identifiable with attributes like ReaderID and PhoneNumber.
+The entity ensures each reader is uniquely identifiable by ReaderID.

 2. *FamilyTies*:
    - Allows the library to establish and track family-based relationships between readers.
 This is particularly useful for family-oriented libraries that offer shared memberships, discounts, or policies based on familial connections (e.g., parental borrowing limits for children).